-In 2015 Kera returned to BC, and reopened Mountain Horse School in the Upper Squamish Valley.
-In 2017 she moved the school to Pemberton BC, where she continues to alchemize her diverse horse experience, passion for earth-centred wisdom, creative talents, and experience learning from persons with neurodiversities into the truly unique offering that is Mountain Horse School.
+In 2014 she completed a 600 hour apprenticeship and 4 levels of certification in Horse Boy Method, form of therapeutic riding specific to Autism and neurolodiversity, then worked at the Healing With Horses Therapeutic Centre in Prince Edward County, Ontario as consultant, program developer and head trainer, helping the centre expand their scope of practice.
+Finally, in 2015, she returned to BC and reopened Mountain Horse School in the Upper Squamish Valley, where she continued to develop her body of work, programming and research.
+In 2017 she moved the school to Pemberton BC where she continues to alchemize her diverse horse experience, passion for earth-centred wisdom and connection, creative talents, and experience learning from persons with neurodiversities into the truly unique offering that is Mountain Horse School.

 Read: Where Wonder Takes Up Residence by Lisa Richardson (Pique newsmagazine, March 2019)